!Give us a call button

 March 1, 2022

 Just like people, cats face a risk of developing arthritis as they get older.
 This painful condition develops when the tendons and ligaments that cushion and connect Fluffy’s bones wear out.
 Over time, they can get thin and lose elasticity, causing a lot of discomfort and pain.
 While arthritis isn’t curable, it can be managed.
 However, if the problem is caught early on, treatments may be more successful.
+As cats age, they require special care to maintain their health and comfort.
+For comprehensive guidance on caring for your aging feline, check out our article on Senior Cat Care Tips.
 Here are some signs to watch for:

 Trouble Getting Up And Down